Part 1 – Three Big Blunders Most people make with their New Year’s Resolutions

 The Big New Year’s Resolution Fail

-So it is quite popular to make resolutions at the start of the New Year for things we want to change in our life.
+So, it is quite popular to make resolutions at the start of the New Year for things we want to change in our life.
 Did you make New Year’s Resolutions this year?
 You might have even made a list of them.
 Did your list look something like the picture?
-Now that we are almost two months into the New Year how are you doing on your resolutions?
+How are you doing on your resolutions?

 Seeing as so many people have trouble achieving their resolutions, what can be done to improve their chances?
 Part II will explore how the brain works to help or hinder you in achieving your resolutions.